dd32/td-gh-ex/README.md

 You can add Slider following these steps:

-* In your admin panel, go to Appearance -> Theme Options
-* Open the Home Page Slider Tab
+* In your admin panel, go to Customizer -> Home Page Option -> Home Page Slider
 * Enable the 'Do you want to display slider on homepage ?' checkbox.
 * Provide the require Images and Description.
-* Save the Options.

 = Does Ascent use featured images? =